Kong/kong/.github/ISSUE_TEMPLATE/bug_report.md

+---
+name: "Bug report"
+about: Create a report to help improve the project

+---

 <!--
 Please read the CONTRIBUTING.md guidelines to learn on which channels you can seek for help and ask general questions: